matthias-pichler/eversports-fullstack-interview/README.md

 - `validUntil` calculation is unclear ... should `2023-01-01` + 12 months be `2024-01-01` (as in code) or `2023-12-31` (as in sample data)?
 - should `validUntil` and `validFrom` be inclusive or exclusive?
 - should `validUntil` and `validFrom` be dates or datetimes?
+- realistically input validation should be done using `zod` or json schema but I left it out for simplicity

 ## TODOs